Last Updated on

 Barska Colorado Binoculars Review

-This Barska Colorado 10X25 binocular is a compact, fully waterproof and fog-proof bino with fully coated BK7 optics, grooved center focus dial, and a contoured rubber armor exterior.
+This Barska Colorado 10X25 binocular is a compact, fully waterproof and fog-proof binocular with fully coated BK7 optics, grooved center focus dial, and a contoured rubber armor exterior.
 Designed to be used in a variety of outdoor activities, from hunting to sightseeing, it not surprising that a wide range of people have offered feedback about the unit online.
-And considering the number of consumers who have weighed in, the Colorado has a surprisingly decent rating for a sub-30 dollar bino!
+And considering the number of consumers who have weighed in, the Colorado has a surprisingly decent rating for a sub-30 dollar binocular!

 In fact, the sheer numbers of reviews for an affordable, compact binocular is what earned the Colorado a spot on among our Barska binocular reviews – well that and the very bright yellow or pink armored housing that protects the weatherproof optic.